Nerja: Twin towns

+Popular impact

 Nerja has been a source of inspiration for expatriate writers and artists, such as Scottish novelist Joan Lingard and French-born author André Launay; Jorge Guillén and Federico García Lorca were long-time visitors and residents of the town.

-The town was also the main setting for the filming of Verano azul, a popular Spanish television series later exported to several countries, a replica of the boat featured in the series can be found in a park of the same name (as the series), near the centre of town.
+The town was also the main setting for the filming of Verano azul (translated as Blue Summer), a popular Spanish television series later exported to several countries.
+A replica of the boat featured in the series can be found in a park of the same name as the series, near the centre of town.